On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Introduction

 By addressing these questions, our study seeks to advance the understanding of both the potential and the limitations of deterministic data-driven models in capturing extreme events through UQ.
-In order to achieve this, we will make use of two case studies: the 2022 Pakistan floods and the August 2022 China heatwave.
+We assess these questions through a comparison of multiple AIWP architectures under several perturbation strategies, evaluated globally across multiple variables and percentile thresholds, and illustrated in detail on two case studies: the 2022 Pakistan floods and the August 2022 China heatwave.
 We anticipate that the insights gained in this study will contribute to the practical deployment of data-driven models in operational settings.